LuiseFreese/blog/bookings-cortana-findtime.md

 You might have noticed that you can also book focus time with Cortana, but I prefer to do this with Insights/My Analytics:

-## Use insights to increase awareness, protect your time, and don't miss staying on track
+## Use My Analytics/Insights to increase awareness, protect your time, and don't miss staying on track

-I use a service called [My Analatics](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/mya-landing-page) to protect my precious time, makes me aware of unhealthy working habit, supports me in staying in touch with people relevant to me and increase my reach.
+I use a service called [My Analatics](https://docs.microsoft.com/en-us/workplace-analytics/myanalytics/mya-landing-page) to protect my precious time, makes me aware of unhealthy working habits, support me in staying in touch with people relevant to me and increase my reach.

 ### How does My Analytics work?

-My analytics a personal productivity tracker.
-Think about your Smart Watch, which tells you to go for a walk, stand up regularly, or measure how fast you run (when you go for a run).
+My analytics is a personal productivity tracker.
+Think about it as your Smart Watch, which tells you to go for a walk, stand up regularly, or measure how fast you run (when you go for a run) to establish healthy habits.

 My analytics works with 4 elements: